 Leap's Note: Today's post comes from Undercover Tourist customer and super Disney World fan Vern Woodruff.
-Vern has written about the Disney World character tips, princess dressing in the parks and the Bibbidi Bobbidi Boutique.
+Vern has written about the Disney World character greetings, dressing like a princess in the parks and the Bibbidi Bobbidi Boutique.

-The children are taught basic lightsaber tactics as a group.
+The younglings are taught basic lightsaber tactics as a group.
 After learning this, the children and the Jedi trainers work together to open the Jedi Temple doors at the back of the raised stage.
-With the doors opened, their fears are manifested as Darth Vader and the Seventh Sister Inquisitor appear.
-The younglings must face their fears and engage in a lightsaber duel with Darth Vader (those on the raised stage) or the Seventh Sister Inquisitor (those on the ground level stage).
+With the doors opened, their fears are manifested as Darth Vader and Kylo Ren appear.
+The younglings must face their fears and engage in a lightsaber duel with Darth Vader (those on the raised stage) or Kylo Ren (those on the ground-level stage).

-Later, you return to the Indiana Jones Adventure Outpost 30 minutes before your show time.
+Later, you return to the Indiana Jones Adventure Outpost 30 minutes before your designated show time.
 After checking in, there is a shaded area with spots marked for the kids to wait on.
-They are given their Jedi robes, broken up into two groups, and lined up shortest to tallest.
-A few minutes before show time, the two lines follow behind a Jedi Training banner and make the short walk to the show.
-After the Jedi training ends, the children turn in their lightsabers, robes, and rejoin you having successfully passed the Trials of the Temple.
+They receive their Jedi robes, break up into two groups and line up shortest to tallest.
+A few minutes before showtime, the two lines follow behind a Jedi Training banner and make the short walk to the show.
+After the Jedi training ends, the children turn in their lightsabers and robes and rejoin you after successfully passing the Trials of the Temple.

-- If you are not familiar with the attractions and places I mentioned, make sure to look at a Hollywood Studios map on Undercover Tourist's Park Plan.
+- If you are not familiar with the attractions and places I mentioned, make sure to look at a Disney's Hollywood Studios map on our Park Plan.
 You can pick up a map and Times Guide when you get to the park or take a look at the app.

 - Since this is an outdoor show, it can be canceled due to bad weather.
-If rain is a possibility the day you are there, check the hourly weather forecast and try selecting a show time that hopefully will avoid the rain.
+If rain is a possibility the day you are there, check the hourly weather forecast and try selecting a showtime that hopefully will avoid the rain.
 During the summer, quick-moving thunderstorms often occur in the afternoon, so it’s best to aim early.

-- Shows are held throughout the day every 30 or 60 minutes.
-For shows that are 30 minutes apart, as soon as one show ends another is preparing to start.
+- Shows are held throughout the day every 40 minutes.
 There is no seating or shade, so be prepared to stand in the sun while watching the show.

 - With the participants split into two groups, there are two PhotoPass photographers on hand to capture all the action.
 If you have Memory Maker or are interested in the photos, make sure to pick up the correct PhotoPass card from the photographers.
 The photos can be added to your account.
 Since it includes all of the photos the photographer took during the show, there will be quite a few that you may want to delete.

 - If you are not able to obtain a registered spot in the show, it may be possible to participate as a replacement for a no-show if you are willing to be on standby.
-However, you have to stay near the Indiana Jones Outpost and wait until just before show time hoping for a no-show.
-If everyone who registered arrives, then you would have to wait on stand-by for the next show.
+However, you have to stay near the Indiana Jones Outpost and wait until just before showtime hoping for a no-show.
+If everyone who registered arrives, then you would have to wait on standby for the next show.
 With the show’s popularity and the fact that you have to register on-site that day, there are very few no-shows.
-For the 12:10 p.m. show my children participated in, we arrived at 11:40 a.m. to check in and there were three children there waiting on stand-by.
-At 11:57 a.m. they called for one standby child, leaving the other two to decide whether to wait again or leave.
+For the 12:10 p.m. show my children participated in, we arrived at 11:40 a.m. to check in and there were three children there already waiting on standby.
+At 11:57 a.m., they called for one standby child, leaving the other two to decide whether to wait again or leave.

-- If you sign up for the 7-hour Star Wars Guided Tour, children ages 4 to 12 are enrolled and guaranteed a spot in the Jedi Training.
+- If you sign up for the seven-hour Star Wars Guided Tour, children ages 4 to 12 are enrolled and guaranteed a spot in Jedi Training.

-What questions do you have about Jedi Training: Trials of the Temple?
+What questions do you have about Jedi Training at Disney World?
 Have a tip we didn't include?
 Share them in comments below!